urbit/docs/docs/hoon/syntax.md

 mold `p`.
 Hoon uses single-letter names for the same reason Algol style languages pass arguments by order, rather than keyword.
-Naming items by order makes sense when there are no more than three or four; five is stretching it; six is outright.
+Naming items by order makes sense when there are no more than three or four; five is stretching it; six is outright ridiculous.

 For example, when defining `add`, we want to name the operands `a` and `b`.
 It's silly to call them `foo` and `bar`, let alone